HiPhish/rainbow-delimiters.nvim/README.rst

 =====

-Configuration is done by setting entries in the Vim script dictionary `g:ts_rainbow_delims`.
+Configuration is done by setting entries in the Vim script dictionary `g:rainbow_delimiters`.
 Here is an example for the default configuration:

 .. code:: vim